 Gerard Robinson, Board of Directors

-Gerard Robinson is the executive director of the Center for Advancing Opportunity (CAO).
+Gerard Robinson is the Vice President for Education at the Advanced Studies in Culture Foundation.
+He was previously the executive director of the Center for Advancing Opportunity (CAO).
 He is also a resident fellow at the American Enterprise Institute (AEI) in Washington, D.C., a public policy think tank committed to expanding liberty, increasing individual opportunity and strengthening free enterprise.
 Robinson’s research areas at AEI include parental choice in the public and private schools, regulatory development and implementation of K–12 standards, the role of for-profit companies in education, prison education and reentry programs, and the role of community colleges and Historically Black Colleges and Universities in adult advancement.
 Before joining AEI, Robinson was Vice President of Partnerships at UniversityNow, Inc., a social venture based in San Francisco that works to expand access to quality higher education options through campus and online programs at Patten University, where he serves as trustee.